stackbit-projects/first-stackbit-test-de2d6/content/pages/about.md

-          I now want to focus on projects where I can put myself in the shoes of the business owner and make the projects excel online.
+          I now want to focus on projects where I can put myself in the shoes of the business owner and make the projects excel online."
         image: images/about-5.jpg
         image_alt: People in conversation in the office lounge area
         media_position: right